Richard Fuller (Conservative politician)

+Fuller previously served as the Economic Secretary to the Treasury from July to October 2022.
+In the 2024 Birthday Honours, he was appointed a Commander of the Order of the British Empire (CBE) for political and public service.
+He had previously achieved prominence as leader of the Young Conservatives from 1985 to 1987.

 Early life

 Fuller was educated at Hazeldene School and Bedford Modern School (then a direct grant school), followed by University College, Oxford (1981–84), where he studied Politics, Philosophy & Economics, and Harvard Business School (1987–89) for his MBA.

 Fuller was President of the Oxford University Conservative Association (OUCA) in 1983.
 Following the failed nomination of Conservative candidates for the Oxford University Student Union (OUSU), Oxford's student paper Cherwell ran the headline "OUCA falls apart" and Fuller lost a vote of confidence but remained in office.
 As President, Fuller also provided the first Conservative Party platform for the African National Congress, then a proscribed terrorist organisation in then still apartheid South Africa but not proscribed in the UK.

 Professional career

 Fuller joined the management consultancy company, LEK Consulting in 1984 as part of their first intake of university graduates.
 In 1986, Fuller transferred to Sydney to help establish the Australian practice of LEK.
 After Harvard Business School, he worked in South Korea, before rejoining LEK in Australia and then working for two years on assignment with the Philippine Long Distance Telephone Company (PLDT) in Manila, Philippines.
 In 2000, he joined the alternative assets firm, Investcorp, to help establish their technology ventures group.
 Fuller joined the board of the Osborne Association, a New York-based charity working with offenders and ex-offenders in 2002.
 Fuller moved to the United States in 2004 and rejoined LEK in Los Angeles in 2007.
 He became a non-executive director of Impero Software prior to returning to Parliament in 2019.